SpeedyQweku/gitpp/README.md

 - added a json config at ~/.config/gitpp/config.json

-contains username and github token to be used with the binary a default json config is generated if one doesn't exist
+Contains username and github token to be used with the binary, a default json config file is generated if one doesn't exist.

 ```bash
 {